-Whether it’s action-packed obstacle courses, educational exhibitions, animal antics or outdoor adventures, there’s no shortage of fun activities to keep your little ones (and yourselves) entertained in the Mother City.
+From action-packed obstacle courses to educational exhibitions, animal antics and other outdoor adventures, there’s no shortage of fun activities to keep your little ones (and yourselves) entertained in the Mother City.
 Here are the best things to do with kids in Cape Town.

 Things to do with kids in your area

 1. Ceres Steam Train to Elgin Railway Market

 This family-friendly train departs from the Harbour Bridge Hotel in the Foreshore district, and takes you on a three-and-a-half-hour train ride to Elgin, during which you can enjoy the breathtaking scenery of mountains, endless rolling hills – and even spot a few sheep and cows along the way.

-Once the train pulls into the Elgin station, you will be able disembark, and explore the steampunk-themed Elgin Railway Market.
-With live music and a dazzling selection of clothing, accessories, ceramics and art stalls, you’ll be able to enjoy all that’s on offer while savouring tantalising street food and refreshments.
+Once the train pulls into the Elgin station, you will be able to disembark, and explore the steampunk-themed Elgin Railway Market.
+With live music and a dazzling selection of clothing, accessories, arts and craft stalls, you’ll be able to enjoy all that’s on offer while savouring tantalising street food and refreshments.

 Why they’ll love it They get to ride a bona fide steam train, just like Thomas the Tank Engine, with smoke coming out of its chimney and all that good stuff.
-Plus, there’s loads to marvel at and eat at the market.
+Plus, there’s loads to marvel at and eat at the market, as well as a dedicated play area for kids, and climbing walls (R20 for 10 minutes).
+The climbing walls are safe for kids of all ages, with the experts from Cape Canopy Tour ensuring safety standards.

 Opening times Saturday & Sunday, 8am – 5.30pm